 The advantage of selling stock photos is that you can sell any type of image you want.
 These images are used by major ad agencies and small websites.
 Whether you like to shoot sunsets, people, kids, pets, or wildlife, you can probably sell your images as stock.
 Once the photos are captured, a lot of time is spent cataloging and keywording images to ensure that customers can find them.

 It’s almost impossible to compile a list of all of the different types of photography that you can earn money from.
 For your photography career, it can be difficult choosing which path to take.
+However, if you're specifically interested in building a portfolio for your photography niche, I highly recommend exploring our comprehensive guide on how to create a model portfolio.
 Many photographers try out many paths in their career until they find the one that suits them best.
 The most successful photographers work in a niche, something that they specialize in that few others do.
 The possibilities are endless, and finding your niche is half the fun.
 So, which kinds of photography would you like to master?

 Frequently Asked Questions

 What is the most popular type of photography?

 Portrait photography is one of the most popular types of photography.
 Portraiture comes up in several different genres of photography, including wedding and engagement photography, family photography, fashion photography etc. This results in a relatively high demand for portrait photographers.

 Which type of photography makes the most money?

 Wedding photography can be one of the most profitable genres of photography.
 Weddings are an expensive, once in a lifetime affair and most couples are willing to pay a premium to the right photographer.
 Depending on experience and the budget of the wedding, photographers can earn anywhere between $1500 to even $10,000 per wedding.